immcantation/enchantr/README.md

 (AIRR-seq).
-Immcantation provides a set of tools to investigate lymphocyte receptor clonal lineages, diversity, gene usage, and other repertoire level properties, with a focus on high-throughput immunoglobulin (Ig) sequencing. enchantR provides additional quality control and reporting functions, and template analysis workflows.
+Immcantation provides a set of tools to investigate lymphocyte receptor clonal lineages, diversity, gene usage, and other repertoire level properties, with a focus on high-throughput immunoglobulin (Ig) sequencing.

-enchantR serves five main purposes:
+enchantR:

-1. Providing additional quality control and reporting functions for other R packages in the Immcantation framework.
+1. Provides additional quality control and reporting functions for other R packages in the Immcantation framework.
-2. Providing `.Rmd` reports for standard analysis.
+2. Provides parametrized `.Rmd` reports for standard analysis.

 Contact